szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 it's always a moving target.
 We rarely get to just sit back and practice doing things we've done before.

 ## Why our CICD has to be a little different from the usual setup for web development

+For data engineering, integration tests are way more important than unit tests.
+Unit tests are great, and we use them, but most of the time we're working with distributed systems and databases, where state matters a lot.
+So we can test some things locally, but generally we need to be testing things on remote systems.

+Mocks generally don't work or are too much work to maintain, and test databases are good for some things, but can fall out of sync quickly if they're not set up with automation to constantly pull in current data.

+Then we get into a situation where we have to hit the 'production' databases in order to run meaningful tests, or we have to have a whole system to clone the production databases, or reproduce production tables, which can get expensive (both in terms of money, and also time).
+All of these options also have security and privacy complications to consider.

+For ETL, it's usually necessary to have an additional kubernetes cluster just for testing data pipelines.

+This is such a big topic that I've got a whole separate blog post on it (coming soon).